farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/404-Not found/troubleshooting-create-user-404.md

 4.Check the impact:
 ##### To check number of impacted customers:
-Look up in logs, filter the results by project (API project in this case), and look for in the search bar for "Widget is clicked AND INFO Create user request payload created AND 401 Internal Server Error → 401 Unauthorized"
+Look up in logs, filter the results by project (API project in this case), and look for in the search bar for "Widget is clicked AND INFO Create user request payload created AND INFO Response sent: 404 Not Found"

 ##### To check business impact:
 Look up in the DB and check if there is any new customers that were added to the DB in the time frame of the issue.